Nancy LT Hamilton

 $ Corel Paint Shop PRo X6 Ultimate – $79.99 US – Corel, like Adobe, has a ton of programs for every conceivable use.
 You can download a free trial version of many of these programs.

-$$$ Adobe Photoshop – $999.95 US on Amazon – for older version: CS6 (as of 6/2014).The new Photoshop CC requires a monthly “Creative Cloud Plan” which I’m not thrilled with but, you may be.
+$$$ +++ Adobe Photoshop – $999.95 US on Amazon – for older version: CS6 (as of 6/2014).The new Photoshop CC requires a monthly “Creative Cloud Plan” which I’m not thrilled with but, you may be.
 Starting at $9.99 and skyrocketing up to $82.98 a month, it’s pricey.
 You can download a free trial version to check it out.
 Adobe has many types of programs for your artistic expression.
 Click on the word Adobe, above to see what they have available.
 This is not a simple app, it will take time to learn.

 Don’t forget: Student and Teacher versions of Photoshop are MUCH cheaper.
 Older versions work great too.